senthil69/coursera-angular/README.md

 *Course on AngularJS*
-This is the starting page for CourseEra course on Angular
+This is the starting page for CourseEra course on Angular.
+Got modified for tech summit